freme-project/freme-project.github.io/_pages/knowledge-base/filtering.md

 **NOTE**: The first row of the output above contains the table header.

-This would be the result without using a filter:
+The following output would be the result without using a filter:

 ```
 @prefix dbpedia-fr: <http://fr.dbpedia.org/resource/> .